encode/django-rest-framework/docs/api-guide/views.md

 This view will use the default renderers, parsers, authentication classes etc specified in the [settings].

 By default only `GET` methods will be accepted.
 Other methods will respond with "405 Method Not Allowed".
-To alter this behaviour, specify which methods the view allows, like so:
+To alter this behavior, specify which methods the view allows, like so:

     @api_view(['GET', 'POST'])
     def hello_world(request):